 Once an award is made to Georgia College, responsibility for the administration of the award rests with several different individuals and offices, including the Principal Investigator/Project Director (PI/PD), Office of Grants and Sponsored Projects, Department Administrators, the Budget Office, and Financial Services.
-OGSP provides the post-award functions of award negotiations, award acceptance, obtaining sponsor's prior approval when required, establishing subcontracts, inter-institutional transfer of an award, and assistance with closeout requirements.
-Financial Services provides the post-award functions dealing with the financial aspects of the award; establishing accounts and submitting invoices, processing draw-downs, collecting receivables, completing financial reports, and tracking cost share and effort reporting.
+OGSP provides the post-award functions of award negotiations, award acceptance, obtaining sponsor's prior approval when required, establishing subcontracts, coordinating payroll certification,inter-institutional transfer of an award, and assistance with closeout requirements.
+Financial Services provides the post-award functions dealing with the financial aspects of the award; establishing accounts and submitting invoices, processing draw-downs, collecting receivables, completing financial reports, and tracking cost share.

 Award Management Meeting

 Upon receipt of notification and acceptance of awards, an award management checklist will be completed by OGSP and, when warranted, an award management meeting will be held between representatives of the PI, OGSP, Budget, and Financial Services.
 The focus of the meeting will be to review and interpret the terms and conditions of the funded award.
 The session will be coordinated and conducted by OGSP at a time mutually convenient for the PI and post-award staff.
 The extent of the agenda will depend on the type and size of the award, and will provide the following information:

 - Approved budget items